-But more than any other time in your life, it’s really, really, important that you allow college to be YOUR time.
-Time to explore career paths, friends, interests.
-Time to go on road trips and explore new places and people.
+More than any other time in your life, college is your time to learn about yourself.
+It's a time to explore possible career paths, friends, and interests.
+A time to go on road trips and explore new places and people.

 9. Use the resources you're paying for

 Everything you see on your campus is paid for, in part, by your tuition dollars.
 In that way, not taking advantage of campus resources is like leaving money on the table.
 You’ve already paid for it.
 Why not use it?

 Free gym memberships, free movies, free lectures, free resume editing, free, free, free.
 You know better than that.
 Nothing is actually free.
 You’re paying for it.
 So go ahead and use it!

 If you’re having any problems with your coursework, don’t be shy.
 Reach out to your adviser to set up a meeting to talk.